nowodev/in-ceipt/README.md

 - [x] Use button to generate serial number
 - [x] Delete invoice
 - [x] Switch from fontawesome to SVG icons
+- [ ] Add row => "No Records Found" on invoice index table when there's no invoice